Academic Scheduling: Overview

 - On the dropdown menu, click “From Address Book”

-- Find Class Scheduling and double click on it.
+- Find Class Schedule and double click on it.
 Select “ok”

 - Generating Permission Numbers User Guide – Instructions for generating permission numbers and selecting the appropriate control settings.